 “Nothing undermines sustainable development like disasters.
 They can destroy decades of progress in an instant.
 Understanding and managing disaster risk is essential to achieving the Sustainable Development Goals” (cit.
 António Guterres, UN Secretary General, in: UNDRR GAR 2022: Our World at Risk: Transforming Governance for a Resilient Future.
 Geneva).

-We think this is a very fitting statement to reflect on the global trend of steady increase in the number of hazardous events and disasters, more extreme events, and events in new locations.
-Moreover, the changing climate, further enhancing the frequency and intensity of events, is eroding coping capacities, bringing people and nature to their limits of adaptation, and affecting all sectors of society.
+This is a very fitting statement to reflect on the global trend of more climatic extremes and changes, and events in previously unaffected areas.
+These trends are worrying globally and are eroding coping capacities locally, bringing people and nature to their limits of adaptation, and affecting all sectors of society.

-We believe it is therefore high time to look closely at how we integrate climate and disaster risk into our work, and across different thematic sectors.
-We will focus on mainstreaming along the programme cycle, with strong emphasis on risk assessment, and on implementation and monitoring.
-This can translate into risk screening and climate-proofing approaches to integrating specific DRR and CCA measures, monitoring their effectiveness and evaluating their impact.
-We will learn from each other based on case studies and inputs key resource persons.
-Organised as a F2F event, we are working on a participatory hybrid format to allow colleagues from outside Switzerland to participate in a meaningful way as well.
+Then why is it still not happening?
+We believe that we need to take a closer look at how we integrate climate and disaster risk into our work, and across different thematic sectors.
+11 years after our first ever annual event, we will again dive deep into the what and the hot to mainstream DRR and CCA, starting with concrete tools and broadening our perspective towards the enabling environment.
+We will learn from each other based on case studies and inputs from key resource persons.
+Organised as a virtual event on the first two days, and including as a F2F event on the third day, we are working on a participatory hybrid format to allow colleagues from outside Switzerland to participate in a meaningful way as well.

 What we aim for

 - Increase understanding of what DRR and CCA mainstreaming, and a risk assessment in particular, can bring and what its main components are.
 Participants are guided through the essential steps in order to be fit for risk-informed project planning and decision-making.